 Think your tabs would look better as accordion items?
 Then change it up!
 Mouse-over an existing tabs block.
 Click the Tabs button that appears and select Accordion from the menu.

 That’s it!
 Reverse the process if you want to switch back.

 Step 4: Customize the Block Settings

-- You can disable zoom on images in your tabs.
+In addition to the standard options on the Settings tab, you can also disable zoom on images in your tabs.

 Tip: Add a continue block after your tabs block when you want learners to complete it before moving on.